 Keep all appointments with your doctor and the laboratory.
 Your doctor will order certain lab tests to check your response to diazepam.

-If you are taking diazepam to control seizures and have an increase in their frequency or severity, call your doctor.
-Your dose may need to be adjusted.
-If you use diazepam for seizures, carry identification (Medic Alert) stating that you have epilepsy and that you are taking diazepam.
+If you are taking diazepam along with other medications to control seizures and have an increase in their frequency or severity, call your doctor.
+Your dose of diazepam or the other medications may need to be adjusted.
+If you use diazepam for seizures, carry identification (Medic Alert) stating that you have epilepsy and that you are taking diazepam and other medications.